Úhlava

 The Úhlava (Angel) is a river in the Czech Republic, a right tributary of the Radbuza River.
 It flows through the Plzeň Region to the city of Plzeň.
 It is 104.0 km long, making it the 19th longest river in the Czech Republic.

 Etymology

-The name is probably of Slavic origin and is derived from úhel (i.e. 'angle'), which refers to its relatively tortuous course.
+The name is probably derived from the Czech word úhel (i.e. 'angle'), which refers to its relatively tortuous course.